YeyangXIANG/Lognormal-Strain-Distribution/README.md

 # Lognormal-Strain-Distribution

 Suitable for users to fit and analyze the distribution of DIC-based strain in a easy way.
+.txt files from VIC-2D or .mat file from Ncorr is required.

 Note, lognormal distribution is not recommended for strain with a lot of negtive values.